Upper extremity nerve blocks: Techniques

 INNERVATION: UPPER EXTREMITY

 The brachial plexus is formed by the ventral rami of the lower cervical and upper thoracic nerve roots (figure 1 and figure 2).
 It supplies cutaneous and muscular innervation to the upper extremity, with the exception of the trapezius muscle, the cape of the shoulder, and a small area of skin near the axilla (figure 3).
-The cervical plexus supplies cutaneous innervation above the clavicle, the shoulder tip, and the first two anterior intercostal spaces through the superficial cervical plexus and the supraclavicular nerves (C3 and C4).
+The superficial cervical plexus supplies cutaneous innervation over the clavicle, the cape of the shoulder, and the first two anterior intercostal spaces (supraclavicular nerves, C3 and C4).

-The nerve roots emerge in the neck from the transverse processes of the cervical vertebrae posterior to the vertebral artery.
-The trunks of the brachial plexus (superior [C5,C6], middle [C7], inferior [C8,T1]) pass between the anterior and middle scalene muscles.
+The nerve roots emerge in the neck adjacent to the transverse processes of the cervical vertebrae and posterior to the vertebral artery.
+The nerve roots continue as the trunks of the brachial plexus (superior [C5,C6], middle [C7], inferior [C8,T1]) and pass between the anterior and middle scalene muscles.
 At this point, the phrenic nerve is located anterior to the anterior scalene muscle.
-The trunks divide into the anterior and posterior divisions, corresponding to the ventral and dorsal upper extremities, respectively (figure 2).
+Each trunk divides into an anterior and posterior division, which in turn correspond to the ventral and dorsal upper extremities, respectively (figure 2).

 - Sinha SK, Abrams JH, Weller RS.
 Ultrasound-guided interscalene needle placement produces successful anesthesia regardless of motor stimulation above or below 0.5 mA.
 Anesth Analg 2007; 105:848.